skip to main content

 Adjunct Assistant Clinical Professor

-Seamus Kelleher is an adjunct assistant clinical professor at Texas A&M School of Medicine and a much in demand motivational speaker.
+Seamus Kelleher is an adjunct assistant clinical professor at Texas A&M College of Medicine and a much in demand motivational speaker.
 For almost five decades, Seamus Kelleher, a native of Galway Ireland, now residing in Naples Florida, has performed as a musician in major venues and festivals across the U.S. and Europe including Carnegie Hall, Lincoln Center and the Excelsior in Rome.
-He is currently an adjunct assistant clinical professor at Texas A&M School of Medicine and a much in demand motivational speaker.
+He is currently an adjunct assistant clinical professor at Texas A&M College of Medicine and a much in demand motivational speaker.
 He was also an adjunct professor at New York University and Fordham University and a marketing executive in the corporate world.
 Throughout his career, Seamus has battled depression, anxiety, and an addiction to alcohol.
 His message during his classes at Texas A&M and in his motivational talks across the country is one of hope and resilience no matter what the situation.
 He provides his students with concrete tools and strategies to help ensure their mental wellness as they embark on their exciting journey.
 “When physicians and others in healthcare take care of their own mental wellness, I believe they are better equipped to provide the best possible care to their patients and they also position themselves for longevity in what is a wonderful but challenging profession,” says Seamus.

 Terri Kurz